MJoergen/nexys4ddr/dyoc/ep2/README.md

 * Extract the particular pixel in this bitmap to display now.
 * Choose colour based on this pixel.

+## Further changes
+The binary digits to be displayed on the screen are taken from the slide switches on the FPGA board.
+Therefore, thsse are added as inputs in line 9 of vga.vhd, and the corresponding pin locations are added to vga.xdc lines 18-25.

 ## Learnings:
 Values assigned in a process are only stored at the end of the process.